 As the largest employer in our region, Carolinas HealthCare System takes our responsibility to recruit the best talent, understand our workforce, and provide our employees with relevant opportunities very seriously.
 We know that our generational make-up should and does reflect the communities in which we serve.
 And we know that being innovative in the talent space and intelligent about generational demographics means we can create a highly engaged workforce that delivers the best possible care to our patients and community.

-Debra is Executive Vice President & Chief Human Resources Officer for Carolinas HealthCare System, where she is responsible for the people strategy of the organization, including workforce relations and employment, focusing on issues such as benefits,compensation, education, inclusion and wellness.
+At the time of this publishing, Debra Plousha Moore was the Executive Vice President & Chief Human Resources Officer for Carolinas HealthCare System, where she was responsible for the people strategy of the organization, including workforce relations and employment, focusing on issues such as benefits,compensation, education, inclusion and wellness.
 Debra has held many executive leadership positions in HR, as Senior VP of HR & Organizational Development for both OhioHealth and Genesys Health System, and Regional VP of Employee Relations, Diversity, and HR at Franciscan Health System of the Ohio Valley.
 She was named Queens University of Charlotte’s 2015 BusinessWoman of the Year, and is well-known for her advocacy for women, veterans and families.